 “The best thing you can do if you know that you will find yourself faced with these types of pressures is to be prepared,” says Dawn Delgado, National Director of Clinical Development for Center for Discovery, a provider of residential and outpatient treatment for eating disorders, with locations across the U.S. “Reasonable and realistic steps for coping will allow you to remain strong and maintain the progress you’ve made.”

-Below are five tips for getting through the holiday season — from Thanksgiving to New Year’s — while staying on track in your recovery!
+Below are five tips for one who is in recovery from an eating disorder during the holidays — from Thanksgiving to New Year’s — while staying on track in your recovery!

 If you know that being around certain foods will be difficult for you or that there may be other triggering situations, work with members of your support team to determine how you will address each stressor.
 For instance, if you know that being surrounded by Thanksgiving dinner or several nights of Hanukkah dinners will be hard for you, work with your dietitian in advance to understand how to nourish your body appropriately.